Astral-Credits/Astral-Credits-Bot/README.md

 `/prices` - Get the price of supported currencies from coingecko

 `/supported` - See all currencies supported by Mr.Tipbot (Specify chain - `flare` or `songbird`)

+## Installation Instructions

+1. Add Mr.Tipbot to your server - [Click to Install](https://discord.com/oauth2/authorize?client_id=1227462655535616020&scope=bot)
+2. Provide Mr.Tipbot with the appropriate privileges:
+  [x] Send/manage/read messages
+  [x] Mention roles
+  [x] Use external emoji
+4. Provide your users with access to the tipbot commands:
+  [x] Use application commands
+5. Congratulations, you can now send & receive tips! 🎉